Hearsy LogoHearsy

 What is the best way to dictate long documents in Word on Mac?#

-For documents over a few paragraphs, use a system-wide app like Hearsy. macOS built-in dictation stops at 30-60 seconds and requires manual restart, which breaks flow on longer passages.
+For documents over a few paragraphs, use a system-wide dictation app. macOS built-in dictation stops at 30-60 seconds and requires manual restart, which breaks flow on longer passages.
 Word's Dictate has no time limit but needs a subscription and internet.
+A system-wide app like Hearsy offers unlimited dictation with local processing.

 Ready to Try Voice Dictation?